DAFoam/DAFoam.github.io/pages/mydoc/mydoc_docs_publications.md

 The following publications used DAFoam in their studies.
 If we miss yours, please feel free to edit this page and submit a pull request.

+<70> L. Carlsson.
+Optimizing rotor blades for heavier-than-air flight on mars using the discrete adjoint method in the open-source framework DAFoam.
+Master Thesis, Uppsala University, 2025.

 <69> T.H.N Vuong, G.H.
 Long, T.H.H Le, T.L.
 Le.
 Improvement in aerodynamic performance of airfoils using aerodynamic shape optimization.
 JP Journal of Heat and Mass Transfer, 2025.

 <68> M. H Negahban, R.M.
 Botez.
 Comparison of Aerodynamic Characteristics of Morphing and Conventional Wings.
 INCAS Bulletin, 2025.